 What you might see

-Loneliness can be like a set of glasses we see the world through.
-This can lead to changes in your young person’s thoughts and behaviour.
-People who feel lonely are more likely to be critical of themselves and expect rejection.
-You might notice your young person:
+When we experience loneliness, it can start to shape the way we see ourselves and the world around us- like wearing a pair of glasses that make disconnection stand out more than connection.
+This can lead to changes in a young person’s thoughts and behaviour.
+People who feel lonely are more likely to be critical of themselves and expect rejection from others.
+You might notice a young person:

 • Talking negatively about themselves – things like ‘they wouldn’t want me there anyway’ or ‘they won’t notice if I don’t go‘

-• Feeling dissatisfied with their relationships – lonely young adults might be more likely to believe that others don’t put as much effort into understanding or listening
+• Feeling dissatisfied with their relationships – young people experiencing loneliness might be more likely to believe that others don’t put as much effort into understanding or listening to them

-• Showing signs of anxiety or depression, like losing interest in hobbies or worrying more than usual
+• Showing signs of anxiety or depression, like worrying more than usual or losing interest in hobbies

-It’s normal for young adults to look outside of their family for advice and connection, but research shows that young adults also want their parents to ask about things that matter to them.
-Simple questions can be a stepping stone to conversations about loneliness and well-being.
+It’s normal for young people to look outside of their family for advice and connection, but research shows that young people also want their family to ask about things that matter to them.
+Simple questions can be a steppingstone to conversations about loneliness and well-being.
 Try questions like:

 A note on social media...